CQC-Scripting/cc-fuel/README.md

 - QB-Target Based Script
 - Can Refill At All Gas Stations
 - Refuel From Petrol Cans (Petrol Can Item Required On Person)
-- Syphon Fuel From Cars (Fuel Syphon Item Required On Person)
+- Siphon Fuel From Cars (Fuel Siphon Item Required On Person)
 - Added chance for car blowing Up if Engine left on while refueling